xy-241/CS-Notes/content/Software Engineering/Package Manager.md

 - Install with `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 - [Interesting analytics data](https://formulae.brew.sh/analytics/)

+>[!code]- Package Management
+> `brew list` - list all the installed packages
+>
+> `brew upgrade` - update all the packages
+>
+> `brew doctor` - check for deprecated packages

+>[!info]- Brew Formula
+> Simple Ruby scripts, we can easily revert our modifications and merge upstream updates with `brew edit <PACKAGE_NAME>`.

+>[!info]- Brew Tap
+> Add additional repositories that extend the core Homebrew installation, so we can install a wider range of command-line tools and utilities.
+You can list all the repositories brew taps on with `brew tap`.

+>[!info]- Brew Cask
+> Extension to Homebrew that allow you to install full-fledged macOS GUI applications.
+You can list all the apps installed with brew cash with `brew list --cask`.

+>[!info]- Brew Bottles
+> These are pre-compiled binary packages created by Homebrew maintainers or the community.
+They save you the time and effort of compiling a formula from source code.

+>[!info]- Poured from Bottle
+> When you see a message like "Pouring <package_name>", it means Homebrew is installing the package using a pre-compiled bottle instead of building it from source.
 ## Pipx
 ---
 - [[Package Manager]] for Python Applications